Asbolus/24-Puzzle-cpp-SFML-A-star-algorithm/README.md

 To be fix:
 ----------
 &nbsp;&nbsp;-Can just show shortest path <= 26 steps limited by the program window size.<br>
 &nbsp;&nbsp;&nbsp;If you want to see more than 26 steps, you can add "cout" into the *getPathString* function which in *A_star.cpp*.
 And then you can see all steps in CMD.
+You can also do some steps and then click "Show path" again, it will reduce the step count so you can see steps which is unseen before.
 &nbsp;&nbsp;-Sometimes click "Show path" button will seems crash<br>
 &nbsp;&nbsp;&nbsp;I don't know it is solve too complex puzzle takes very long time or just crash accidental.
 If it happens, just close the program and rerun.<br>